F-Farho/ESET-Inspect-Custom-rules/README.md

 ## Submitting a Custom Rule

-If you have a custom rule you would like to share the community with, use the provided [`rules/template.xml`](rules/template.xml) as the starting format and replace the placeholder values with the rule-specific metadata and detection logic.
+If you have a custom rule you would like to share the community with, use the provided [`Template.xml`](Template.xml) as the starting format and replace the placeholder values with the rule-specific metadata and detection logic.

 ## Contributions